James Dunwoody Bulloch: Theodore Roosevelt on the Bullochs

 In Roosevelt's autobiography, he mentions the Bullochs as follows:

 My mother's two brothers, James Dunwoody Bulloch and Irvine Bulloch, came to visit us shortly after the close of the war.
 Both came under assumed names, as they were among the Confederates who were at that time exempted from the amnesty.
 "Uncle Jimmy" Bulloch was a dear old retired sea-captain, utterly unable to "get on" in the worldly sense of that phrase, as valiant and simple and upright a soul as ever lived, a veritable Colonel Newcome.
 He was a commander in the Confederate navy, and was the builder of the famous Confederate war vessel Alabama.
 My uncle Irvine Bulloch was a midshipman on the Alabama, and fired the last gun discharged from her batteries in the fight with the Kearsarge.
 Both of these uncles lived in Liverpool after the war.

 My uncle Jimmy Bulloch was forgiving and just in reference to the Union forces, and could discuss all phases of the Civil War with entire fairness and generosity.
 But in English politics he promptly became a Tory of the most ultra-conservative school.
 Lincoln and Grant he could admire, but he would not listen to anything in favor of Mr. Gladstone.
 The only occasions on which I ever shook his faith in me were when I would venture meekly to suggest that some of the manifestly preposterous falsehoods about Mr. Gladstone could not be true.
 My uncle was one of the best men I have ever known, and when I have sometimes been tempted to wonder how good people can believe of me the unjust and impossible things they do believe, I have consoled myself by thinking of Uncle Jimmy Bulloch's perfectly sincere conviction that Gladstone was a man of quite exceptional and nameless infamy in both public and private life.

 Later years

-James died in Liverpool at the home of his daughter and son-in-law at 76 Canning Street, Liverpool, England, in 1901, at the age of 77.
+James died, aged 77, in Liverpool, England, at the 76 Canning Street home of his daughter and son-in-law.
 His headstone in Liverpool's Toxteth Park Cemetery bears the inscription: "An American by birth, an Englishman by choice".